suvanbanerjee/Keyboard-LED-Remapper/README.md

 - Python
 - Newt-whiptail (for the TUI)

+Note: The script will install the required packages if they are not already installed. no need to worry about that.

 ## Legacy Version
 The original shell script is still available in the legacy branch. you can find it [here](https://github.com/suvanbanerjee/keyboard-led-remapper/tree/legacy)